 * There are two exceptions to the rolling tie:

-• IRC section 199 for Income Attributable to Domestic Production Activities, also known as Qualified Production Activity Income (QPAI).
+- IRC section 199 for Income Attributable to Domestic Production Activities, also known as Qualified Production

 Income under these sections is specifically exempt from tax on the federal return.
 If you have any of these types of income, you will have an addition on your Oregon tax return.

 Exemption credit.
 The exemption credit has changed.
-It is no longer allowed if your federal adjusted gross income exceeds the income threshold for your filing status.* Please see the Credits page for more details.
+It may no longer be allowed if your federal adjusted gross income exceeds the income threshold for your filing status.
+Please see the Credits page for more details.

 Oregon 529 College Savings Network.
 Contribution limits have increased.
-See the Credits page.
+See the Subtractions page.

 Military pay.
 You may continue to subtract military pay from your Oregon income if you earned it outside Oregon from August 1, 1990, through the date the president sets as the end of combat activities in the Persian Gulf.
 The president had not declared an end to combat activities when this publication was printed.

 Direct deposit.
 Instead of receiving your refund check in the mail, you may have your refund deposited directly into your account at a bank, credit union, or other financial institution.
-See page 15.
+See the General information page.
 You can also have your refund deposited directly into an Oregon 529 college savings network account.
 You may choose up to four accounts.
 See our full-year and part-year/nonresident booklets for more information.

 Minimum refund.
-Under Oregon law, the minimum refund check amount that can be issued is $1.
+Under Oregon law, the minimum refund that can be issued is $1.

 Minor child’s return and signature.
 If your child must file a tax return, you may sign the child’s name as his or her legal agent.
 Sign the child’s name and then